What is Adoptee Remembrance Day?

 Wear A Yellow Flower – Wear a yellow flower and spark conversations of what the yellow flower represents in your work, home and with friends & family.

 Share A Tribute – Share a paragraph with your photo if you’re an adoptee who would like to share a tribute to honor the lost adoptees, and/or all you have lost in adoption.
-Tag our Facebook page.
+Tag our Facebook & Instagram pages.

 Have A Ceremonial Bonfire- Gather in person with others who support Adoptee Remembrance Day and at dusk light a bonfire in memory of the lost adoptees, and all that’s lost in adoption.
 Everyone can receive a piece of paper on which to write the message they would like to share.
 They can read them together, or keep them private.
 Then they can take turns placing their messages into the fire.
 As the notes burn, the rising flames and the sparks spiraling upward will offer the effects of sending the messages to the heavens.

 Events – Schedule and dedicate an event on Facebook for a walk, hike, dinner, lunch, sit in the park for October 30th in your community or with your Adoptees Connect group or others as a way to honor those who didn’t survive adoption and to recognize adoption loss.
 Do you have a special place or a reminder of someone you lost to adoption?
 Visit this place and set aside some time to remember your loved one.
-Be sure to tag our official Adoptee Remembrance Day – Oct 30th page on Facebook, as well as add us to co-host your events.
+Be sure to tag our official Adoptee Remembrance Day – Oct 30th page on Facebook, as well as post your events in our events on our Facebook page.

 Tribute Donations – Make a tribute donation or start a fundraiser to Adoptees Connect, Inc. to honor the memory of a loved one who didn’t survive adoption.
 The more in person groups we plant, the less isolation and loneliness adoptees will feel which are directly impacting adoptees all over the world.

 Make A Meme – Make a viral memorial meme in honor of any adoptees that didn’t survive adoption.
 Share it on October 30th in their memory.
-Tag our Facebook page.
+Tag our Facebook and Instagram pages.

 Listen to Adoptee Centric Music – Our friend & fellow adoptee, Anne Heffron has given us permission to share her comprehensive list of adoptee centric music that was created by and for adoptees.
 To listen visit her Spotify list go here – You Don’t Look Adopted.